Research on systems people can trust

 • Software platforms for automotive control systems

-• Hierarchical scheduling algorithms and RTOS for integrating real-time applications
+• Hierarchical scheduling and RTOS for integrating real-time applications

 • Scheduling simulators for embedded real-time applications